Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 59.5-point total in four of seven games (57.1%) this season.
+- Coastal Carolina and its opponents have combined to score more than 60.5 points in four of seven games this season.

-- Georgia Southern's games have gone over 59.5 points in just one opportunity this season.
+- Georgia Southern and its opponents have combined to score more than 60.5 points in one game this season.

-- The two teams combine to average 66.5 points per game, 7.0 more than the over/under in this contest.
+- The two teams combine to average 66.5 points per game, 6.0 more than the total in this contest.

-- These two squads combine to allow 50.8 points per game, 8.7 fewer than this contest's over/under.

-- Chanticleers games this season feature an average total of 59.9 points, a number 0.4 points higher than Saturday's over/under.
+- The 60.5 total in this game is 6.8 points above the 53.7 average total in Eagles games this season.

 Coastal Carolina Stats and Trends

-- This season, the Chanticleers have an ATS record of 4-0 in their four games as a favorite of 19.5 points or more.
+- The Chanticleers have always covered the spread this season when favored by 18 points or more in four chances.

-- Coastal Carolina's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Coastal Carolina's games this year have hit the over three times in seven opportunities (42.9%).

 - When Coastal Carolina scores more than 32.3 points, it is 4-1 against the spread and 6-0 overall.

-- When Coastal Carolina churns out over 480.6 yards, the team is 3-1 against the spread and 5-0 overall.
+- In games that Coastal Carolina totals more than 480.6 yards, the team is 3-1 against the spread and 5-0 overall.

-- The Chanticleers have turned the ball over four times this season, one fewer than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.